greenbud12/PersonalSite/README.md

 ## Description

+A simple website the holds information about myself and some fun side projects.

+### Calculator

 This project is a basic calculator web application implemented in JavaScript.
-It allows users to perform arithmetic calculations, including addition, subtraction, multiplication, division, exponentiation, percentage calculation, and factorial.
+It allows users to perform arithmetic calculations, including addition, subtraction, multiplication, division, powers, modulo, and factorial.

 ## Features